MicroEJ/docs/ApplicationDeveloperGuide/introduction.rst

 - :ref:`Training Courses for Application Developers <training_for_application_developers>`.

-MicroEJ Applications are developed as standard Java applications on Eclipse JDT, using Foundation Libraries.
+MicroEJ Applications are developed using standard Integrated Development Environments with :ref:`MICROEJ SDK <sdk_6_user_guide>`.
 The SDK allows you to run / debug / deploy Applications on a VEE Port.

 Two kinds of applications can be developed on MicroEJ: MicroEJ